Evolution of ITSM: Combination of ITSM & Agile Methodologies

 - Non-existent performance monitoring.

 Understandably, such an approach no longer suffices to support the companies’ expanded tech portfolios and emerging user needs, prompted by rapid digitization.
-Businesses than they considered possible.
+Businesses digitized many activities 20 to 25 times faster than they considered possible.
 When it came to remote working solutions, businesses proceeded 43X times quicker.

 Therefore, leaders are looking for a more continuous, homogeneous, and streamlined approach to ITSM implementation.